- Release tax-free money from your home with Age Partnership Equity Release

 Mr Smith from Kendal

-My financial advisor told me that I should get equity release and gift money to my 5 children now as it would save a massive amount of inheritance tax.
+My financial advisor told me I should get an equity release and gift money to my five children now, as it would save a massive amount of inheritance tax.

 David P